MAGUIRAT/HMRecommenderSystem/README.md

 ## 1.1 Data Preprocessing & Partitioning

 This step includes enforcing data frames data types, dealing with missing values, and converting raw csv files to parquet.
-The resultant parquet files are partitioned by customer or by articles groups to be able to load and process smaller chunks of data in a parallel fashion during the following pipeline steps.
+The resultant parquet files are partitioned either by customer or by articles groups to allow loading and processing smaller chunks of data in a parallel fashion during the following pipeline steps.

 ## 1.2 Features Generation